 - The University is comprised of 13 schools and colleges – Arts & Sciences, Business, Communications, Dentistry, Divinity, Education, Engineering, Architecture & Computer Sciences, Graduate School, Law, Medicine, Nursing & Allied Health Sciences, and Pharmacy & Social Work.

-- HU has produced more on-campus African-American Ph.D.s than any other university in the world.
+- Howard has produced more on-campus African-American Ph.D.s than any other university in the world.

 - Notable alumni and faculty include multiple Rhodes Scholars, Truman Scholars, Fulbright Scholars, and Pickering Fellows.